 - Use free versions of paid tools like Keyword Tool or Moz Keyword Tool.

 - See if videos are on the first page of Google for that keyword.
 If yes, people are looking for videos on that topic.
 You have a winner.
 If not, that’s probably not the ideal keyword.

 For each video, you need long-tail keywords, which will actually be a phrase of 3-6 words.

 You also need supporting keywords.
 These are called LSI (latent semantic indexing) keywords.
 These help search engines better understand the context of your page.
 And they may also bring the video up if used in a search.

 Because the YouTube search engine can “understand” your video through your script, it’s important that keywords are spoken during the video.
 Just like you would in writing, always use keywords naturally.

-It’s much more important that the video script sound authentic and engaging than stuffing it with keywords.
+It’s much more important than the video script to sound authentic and engaging than stuffing it with keywords.
 This isn’t a tutorial on how to promote YouTube videos no one wants to watch.

 If the videos are already created, note this for future videos.
 And know that if you have a great video, you likely used plenty of keywords without thinking about it.

 They should be longer than most of the descriptions you see on YouTube.
 The sweet spot appears to be around 150 words.
 That’s a couple short paragraphs.